 Flow Obfuscation

-It is obvious, that with the help of name obfuscation it is possible to obtain a certain level of protection of your product, and, probably, it will stop an unskilled or lazy intruder, but an experienced hacker will only lose some time by converting a reverse engineered code into a readable one.
-That's why serious obfuscators' developers do implement at least obfuscation of the control flow.
+With the help of name obfuscation it is possible to obtain a certain level of protection which will probably stop an unskilled or lazy intruder, but an experienced hacker will only lose a negligible amount time converting a reverse engineered code into a readable one.
+That's why serious obfuscators implement at least some form of control flow obfuscation.

-Processing your code in a special way Allatori changes the standard Java constructions (loops, conditional and branching instructions) for the series of 'goto' instructions.
-And what's more, in cases where it's possible, the series of commands alters in the way so that after decompilation it would be impossible to find the appropriate Java equivalent.
+Allatori changes the standard Java constructions (loops, conditional and branching instructions) and, what's more, in cases where it's possible, the series of commands are altered so that after decompilation (if they make it that far) the Java equivalent is impossible to find.

 The mixture of unique methods used in Allatori makes the code safe to the maximum, often causing the process of decompilation to fail.
-To eliminate all the possible doubts and to make you sure, that Allatori is all you need you can just check an example of Allatori's work:
+Below is another example of Allatori's prowess:

 Original source: